 Currently, we have reached another delay… until the current smoke/fire detection system is upgraded to the building standards for the existing facility, we cannot begin new construction…

-To expedite this delay, GHA is relocating 2 of our staff members to Boquete to work with the Moyles, the municipality, & the Trisker Board to identify a solution to these additional requirements for construction.
+To expedite this delay, We relocated 2 of our staff members to Boquete to work with the Moyles, the municipality, & the Trisker Board to identify a solution to these additional requirements for construction.

 Salt Creek – Students Without Borders Academy, a set on Flickr.

-Here is the photographic journey of a past GHA Volunteer Expedition to the Indigenous Community of Salt Creek, Isla Bastimentos, Bocas del Toro, Panama.
+Here is the photographic journey of a past volunteer expedition to the Indigenous Community of Salt Creek, Isla Bastimentos, Bocas del Toro, Panama.

 Isla Popa II, June 27, 2011